sidekiq-cron/sidekiq-cron/README.md

 You don't need Sidekiq PRO, you can use this gem with plain Sidekiq.

-## Upgrade from < 0.6 to 1.0

-Please be aware that Sidekiq-Cron < 1.0 was relying on rufus-scheduler < 3.5.
-Using those older versions with rufus-scheduler >= 3.5 ends up with jobs failing on creation.
-Sidekiq-Cron 1.0 includes a patch that switches from rufus-scheduler to rufus-scheduler's core dependency, fugit.

 ## Changelog

 Before upgrading to a new version, please read our [Changelog](CHANGELOG.md).